 When stress at work leads to taking to drugs

 Neuro-enhancement is also referred to as brain doping.
 Here, healthy people attempt to improve their performance with drugs.
-BAuA is examining the connection between work and taking prescription drugs.
+The Federal Institute for Occupational Safety and Health (BAuA) examines the connection between work and taking prescription drugs.

 Neuro-enhancement preparations are primarily prescription drugs.
-The following are known:
+Known are:

 In addition, illegally trafficked stimulants are abused to improve cognitive performance and well-being, e.g. cocaine and amphetamines.

-For the study, the researchers chose four occupations that are characterised by high cognitive requirements.
+For the study, the researchers chose four occupations characterised by high cognitive requirements.
 Over 4,000 doctors, programmers, advertising specialists and publicists in employment subject to social security contributions were interviewed.
-In a multistage study design, face-to-face interviews, diary studies and qualitative in-depth interviews were employed.
+In a multistage study design, face-to-face interviews, diary studies and qualitative in-depth interviews were carried out.

-Only a small proportion of the employees practised neuro-enhancement.
+Only a small number of the employees practised neuro-enhancement.
 The four-week prevalence is 1.25 per cent and the annual prevalence is 2.80 per cent.
-However, the lifetime prevalence is 8.30 per cent and leads to the conclusion that there is a latent willingness to take drugs.
+However, the lifetime prevalence is 8.30 per cent and indicates a latent willingness to take drugs.

-The study shows a connection between work stress and mental health.
-In all four occupational groups more symptoms of mental impairments occur on increased stress.
-However, the stress that occurs does not lead inevitably to taking drugs.
-They are only taken selectively, if there is increased apprehension that the person affected will not be able to cope with stress at work.
-Neuro-enhancement therefore serves in the first place the maintenance of performance and not – as suspected in many cases – the improvement of performance.
+The study shows a correlation between work stress and mental health.
+In all four occupational groups, more symptoms of mental impairments occur in case of increased stress.
+However, the occurring stress does not inevitably lead to resorting to drugs.
+They are only taken selectively, if the increased concern of not being able to cope with stress at work prevails.
+Neuro-enhancement therefore primarily serves the maintenance of performance and not – as suspected in many cases – the improvement of performance.